Many crafters (myself included) love to give handmade gifts to friends and loved ones.

 - Plate or Charger – I found this pack of 30 on Amazon for less than $1 each!

 - Adhesive Vinyl – Oracal 651 is easy to weed.

 - Transfer Tape – This is my favorite transfer tape.

 - Cricut Maker or your favorite electronic cutting machine.

 - Design #149 Giving Plates – Free SVG/DXF/EPN/PNG cut files (available in my Freebie Vault—get the password at the bottom of this post).

-In general, most vinyl has warnings indicating food shouldn’t be directly placed on vinyl.
-To make a food-safe plate, we will put the vinyl on the bottom of a clear plate.
+In general, most vinyl warnings indicate food shouldn’t be directly placed on vinyl.
+To make a food-safe plate, we will put the vinyl on the bottom of a transparent plate.

 In the photo above, the buffalo plaid plate wouldn’t be considered food safe as the vinyl is on top.
 When gifting that plate, I plan to place cookies on a disposable clear plate.
 The clear plate is food safe, as the vinyl is on the bottom side of the plate.
 Both plates pictured were purchased at Hobby Lobby.